-No matter what incentives and benefits are available, the upfront cost of solar panels will always be a point of contention.
-Thankfully, in Alabama, the cost is less of an issue, thanks to the low per-watt cost.
-You can reduce your upfront costs by choosing a no-money-down solar loan, installing more affordable solar panel brands and limiting your equipment to panels and inverters and avoiding add-on products like electric vehicle chargers.
+No matter what incentives and benefits are available, the upfront fee of solar panels will always be a point of contention.
+Thankfully, in Alabama, the price is less of an issue, thanks to the low per-watt rate.
+You can reduce your upfront fees by choosing a no-money-down solar loan, installing more affordable solar panel brands and limiting your equipment to panels and inverters and avoiding add-on products like electric vehicle chargers.

 Net Metering Policies in Alabama